Tag-based regulation of modules in genetic programming improves context-dependent problem solving: Results and Discussion

 \subsection{Erroneous regulation can hinder task generalization}

-In the repeated-signal, contextual-signal, and Boolean-logic calculator problems, programs must adjust their behavior depending on the particular sequence of received signals.
-The changing-signal problem, however, requires no signal-response plasticity; programs maximize fitness by statically associating $K$ distinct responses each with one of $K$ distinct input signals.
+In the signal-counting, contextual-signal, and Boolean-logic calculator problems, programs must adjust their behavior depending on the particular sequence of received signals.
+The independent-signal problem, however, requires no signal-response plasticity; programs maximize fitness by statically associating $K$ distinct responses each with one of $K$ distinct input signals.
 For this task, re-wiring signal-response associations within-lifetime is maladaptive.
-As such, does the capacity for regulation impede adaptation to the changing-signal task?
+As such, does the capacity for regulation impede adaptation to the independent-signal task?

-We compared 200 replicate populations evolved with regulation-enabled SignalGP and 200 populations evolved with regulation-disabled SignalGP.
-All replicates produced a SignalGP program capable of achieving a `perfect' score during evaluation.\footnote{Selection was based on a single stochastic ordering of environmental signals, so a `perfect' score may not generalize across all signal orderings.} We found no evidence that the availability of regulation affected the number of generations required to produce these solutions.
+We compared 200 replicate populations evolved with regulation-enabled SignalGP (``regulation-on'') and 200 populations evolved with regulation-disabled SignalGP (``regulation-off'').
+All replicates produced a SignalGP program capable of achieving a perfect score during evaluation.
+We found no evidence that the availability of regulation affected the number of generations required to produce these solutions.

 Next, we investigated how well evolved solutions \textit{generalized} across random permutations of input sequences.
-Because there are $K!$ possible sequences, each generation, we evaluated programs against random permutations of input signals.
-To test for generalization, we sampled 5000 input sequences (of ${\sim}2.1\times10^{13}$ possible sequences); we deem programs as having generalized only if they respond correctly in all 5000 tests.
+Selection was deliberately based on a single stochastic ordering of environmental signals, so a ``perfect'' score may not generalize across all signal orderings.
 We expect that programs evolved with access to regulation will more often exhibit non-adaptive plasticity that hinders generalization.

-Figure \ref{fig:changing-signal-generalization} shows the number of evolved solutions from each condition that successfully generalized.
-All programs that evolved without access to regulation successfully generalized; however, evolved programs from 18 out of 200 `successful' regulation-enabled replicates failed to generalize beyond the test cases they experienced during evolution (statistically significant, Fisher's exact test: $p = 5\times10^{-6}$).
+Figure \ref{fig:independent-signal-generalization} shows the number of evolved solutions from each condition that successfully generalized.
+All programs that evolved without access to regulation successfully generalized; however, evolved programs from 18 out of 200 successful regulation-on replicates failed to generalize beyond the test cases they experienced during evolution (Fisher's exact test: $p < 6\times10^{-6}$).
 Moreover, 5 of 18 non-generalizing programs generalized when we knocked out tag-based regulation.
-Upon close inspection, the other non-general programs relied on tag-based regulation for initial success but failed to generalize to arbitrary environment sequences.
+Upon closer inspection, the other non-general programs relied on tag-based regulation for initial success but failed to generalize to arbitrary environment sequences.